hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 We will spend most of our time learning about the basics of the shell by exploring experimental data.

-Since we are going to be working with this data on our remote server, **Orchestra 2 (O2)**, we first need to log onto the server.
+Since we are going to be working with this data on our remote cluster, **O2**, we first need to log in.
 After we're logged on, we will each make our own copy of the example data folder.

 ### Logging in